Ace4896/Codewars/README.md

 ```

 For C#, the `Codewars.sln` solution can just be used as normal (preferably with Visual Studio or Rider).

+For JavaScript and TypeScript, use `npm test` to run the unit tests.

 For Python, some additional setup is required: